stat6250-s17/course-questions-wiki/week-06/README.md

 - Answer (yzhu12-stat6250): We use the END= option in the SET statement.
 - Question (meisenbach-stat6250): With concatenate, what happens when rows have the same values for a particular variable (e.g. ID)?
 - Answer (meisenbach-stat6250): Nothing, both rows are in the output.
+- Question (dlee117−stat6250): What is the difference in the coding between one-to-one matching and concatenating?
+- Answer (dlee117-stat6250): With one-to-one matching, you use individual SET statements per data set while with concatenating, you have multiple data sets in one SET statement separated by commas.